Arjun-08/Smart-Product-Pricing-Solution/README.md

 Pillow==10.4.0
 tqdm>=4.67

-#Licensing & Compliance
+Licensing and Compliance

 Model & Code License: MIT

-Frameworks: TensorFlow (Apache-2.0), LightGBM (MIT)
+Framework Licenses: TensorFlow (Apache-2.0), LightGBM (MIT)

 Parameter Limit: Under 8 billion total parameters

-External Data: None used — strictly trained on provided dataset only
+External Data: None used — strictly trained on the provided dataset only

-🏁 Conclusion
+Conclusion

-This project demonstrates a simple yet powerful multimodal regression framework for price prediction.
+This project demonstrates a robust and efficient multimodal regression framework for product price prediction.
-By combining TF-IDF text embeddings and EfficientNet-B0 image features within a LightGBM model, we achieved a SMAPE of ~50% on unseen test data — all while staying lightweight, interpretable, and reproducible.
+By combining TF-IDF text embeddings and EfficientNet-B0 image features within a LightGBM model, we achieved a SMAPE of approximately 50% on unseen test data — all while maintaining lightweight architecture, interpretability, and reproducibility.

+Back to top